2016 Oregon Ducks football team

 The 2016 Oregon Ducks football team represented the University of Oregon in the 2016 NCAA Division I FBS football season.
 The team was led by fourth-year head coach Mark Helfrich and played their home games at Autzen Stadium for the 50th straight year.
 They were a member of the Pac-12 Conference in the North Division.

-They finished the season 4–8, 2–7 in Pac-12 play to finish in last place in the North Division.
+Two years removed from their appearance in the inaugural College Football Playoff National Championship, they finished the season 4–8, 2–7 in Pac-12 play to finish in last place in the North Division.
 On November 29, Helfrich and Oregon agreed to part ways.
 He finished at Oregon with a four year record of 37–16.